-This recipe for old-fashioned gingerbread cake is adapted from a traditional recipe from the 1800s.
-It results in a vegan gingerbread that is deliciously soft, moist, rich yet light, and packed with ginger, cinnamon, treacle and syrup flavours.
+This recipe for Vegan Gingerbread Cake is adapted from an old-fashioned recipe from the 1800s.
+This egg-free and dairy-free gingerbread is deliciously soft, moist, rich yet light, and packed with ginger, cinnamon, treacle and syrup flavours.
+This vintage gingerbread cake recipe uses everyday store cupboard ingredients.

 Origin of gingerbread